tlrhmshm/Family-Services---Affirmative-Action/README.md

 # Family-Services---Affirmative-Action
-Visualization of EEO-1 information from FSNY.
+Report of EEO-1 information from FSNY.

-AAvis.r contains R code to make graphs. eeo.csv contains EEO-1 information.
+AAvis.r contains R code to make graphs.

+eeo.csv contains EEO-1 information.

+affirmative.do contains Stata code to estimate workforce availability.

 ---
-author:
-- 'Tyler Hamashima, Human Resources Intern'
+author: Tyler Hamashima, Human Resources Intern

-date: 'February 24th, 2017'
+date: February 24th, 2017
-title: 'Family Services: Affirmative Action'
 ---

-1: Introduction {#introduction .unnumbered}
+1: Introduction
 ===============

 Diversity, no matter the form, is a crucial component of workplace